-This relaxing step is to calm down our busy mind and to open our heart.
-Shangen (山根) and Yintang (印堂) are the two energy points (穴位) that connecting to the centre of head.
+This relaxing step calms down your busy mind and opens your heart.
+Shangen (山根) and Yintang (印堂) are the two energy points (穴位) that connect to the center of the head.

-Yintang (印堂) is between the tips of our eyebrows in the middle.
-Shangen (山根) is located on the slope of the nose, which is about 1cm below Yintang.
+Yintang is between the tips of our eyebrows in the middle.
+Shangen is located on the nose slope, which is about 1cm below Yintang.

-Yintang is also known as “the third eye” in traditional qigong and Chinese medicine.
-Shangen and Yintang are closely connecting with our heart and lungs.
+Yintang is known as the third eye.
+According to the traditional qigong and Chinese medicine system, Shangen and Yintang are connected to our heart and lungs.

-Shangen is also known as Xinqiao (心窍) in traditional qigong.
-Xinqiao means “the gate to the heart” in Chinese, therefore is connected to our heart.
-When Xinqiao is opened, our heart will be opened as well.
+Shangen is known as Xinqiao (心窍) in traditional qigong.
+The word Xinqiao means “the gate to the heart”.
+When Xinqiao is open, the gate to your heart is open.

 How to open Shangen and Yintang

-Jianjing (肩井) is on the shoulder.
+This relaxing step will release stress from your neck and shoulders.
+Jianjing (肩井) is on the shoulders.
 Each shoulder has one Jianjing energy point.
 They are located between Dazhui (大椎) and Jianfeng (肩峰) in the middle.

 Dazhui is the 7th cervical vertebra.
-Jianfeng is the highest tip of shoulder blade.
-From those two energy points, we will be able to find Jianjing energy point.
+Jianfeng is the highest tip of the shoulder blade.
+From those two energy points, you are easy to locate the Jianjing energy point.

 How to relax Jianjing